 More fibre, that’s the message, but shall we get more specific…

-Consuming more varied fibre sources, is going to help the diversity of the beneficial bacteria in out gut microbiome!
+Consuming more varied fibre sources, is going to help the diversity of the beneficial bacteria which make up our gut microbiome!

 I am excited to share with you a tool that is easy to use and can really help you have better health, and awareness of better health in a week!